-[1267]The Metadata Embedding Supported subfield is set to 1 if the AP supports embedding of metadata (such as location, date/time, etc. based on the relationship with the remote destination), when a non-AP STA requests embedding, before forwarding the HLP payload carried in an UL eBCS frame to the remote destination.
+[1267]The Metadata Embedding Supported subfield is set to 1 if the AP supports embedding of metadata (such as location, date/time, etc. based on the relationship with the destination), when a non-AP STA requests embedding, before relaying the HLP payload carried in an UL eBCS frame to the specified destination.
 Otherwise, the subfield is set to 0.

-[1555]
+[1555]NOTE – An EBCS non-AP STA that transmits an UL eBCS frame is not required to first discover APs that provide the relaying service, or whether they support metadata embedding (see 11.100.3.3).